Are you and your family thinking about taking a family vacation to Gatlinburg? But are you worried about breaking the bank?

 Cades Cove features many historical buildings as well as many opportunities for wildlife watching.
 Visitors to the cove can hike, bike and relax here.
 There is also an 11-mile road that loops around the cove that can be driven on and is great for cyclists.

 The Cove can be enjoyed from your car, making it a great and easy visit for your family.
+If you need more reasons to visit and a great visitor guide, check out our blog post with 6 reasons you should make the trip to Cades Cove!

 5. Haunted Gatlinburg Tours